IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Additional Experimental Results

 \subsection{Other Results}

-We provide additional results on the optimization strategy, identity retrieval, and personalization under additional prompts.
+We provide additional results on the optimization strategy, LoRA-based personalization method, identity retrieval, and robustness of generations.
 Table~\ref{reason} compares joint optimization and stage-wise optimization, showing that the stage-wise design achieves consistently better or comparable results under both prompts, with clearer gains in FID and BRQ, indicating a more stable optimization process in our setting.
-Table~\ref{VGG_topk_new} further reports Top-$k$ untargeted identity retrieval on three face recognition models that are not used in optimization, where IDDM remains competitive and shows non-trivial transferability, especially under \textit{``a dslr portrait of sks person''}.
+Table \ref{lora} shows that IDDM remains effective under LoRA-based personalization.
+Table~\ref{cele_topk_new} and ~\ref{tab:vgg_topk_new} further report Top-$k$ untargeted identity retrieval on three face recognition models that are not used in optimization, where IDDM remains competitive and shows non-trivial transferability, especially under \textit{``a dslr portrait of sks person''}.
 Tables~\ref{tab:topk_celebahq} and~\ref{tab:topk_vggface2} report retrieval results on the four face recognition models used in optimization, showing that IDDM effectively reduces identity retrieval success on both CelebA-HQ and VGGFace2, while remaining competitive with prior defenses.
+Table~\ref{robustness} show that generations of IDDM remain robust under various transformations and achieve strong defense performance (i.e., low ADA and BRQ), indicating effective identity protection with better visual quality.